puzpuzpuz/questdb.io/docs/reference/sql/snapshot.md

 description: SNAPSHOT SQL keyword reference documentation.
 ---

-Prepares the database for a filesystem (disk) snapshot.
+Prepares the database for a full backup or a filesystem (disk) snapshot.

 :::note